“Food is the moral right of all who are born into this world.” – Dr. Norman Borlaug, Nobel Peace Prize Laureate and wheat scientist

 See FAWG’s Principles here.

-USW works with USAID, USDA and non-governmental organizations on issues impacting the use of wheat in food aid programs.
+U.S. Wheat Associates (USW) works with USAID, USDA and non-governmental organizations on issues impacting wheat in food aid programs.

 Just as there are different wheat foods, there are different wheat classes and characteristics that are appropriate for those foods.
-Providing the right wheat to make the most appropriate food for a recipient is a major consideration in food aid donations.
+Providing the right wheat to make the most suitable food for a recipient is a significant consideration in food aid donations.

-Wheat donations do not distort local markets as the vast majority of food aid recipients are net importers of wheat, particularly in Africa, and USW works to ensure that wheat is used appropriately in these programs.
+Wheat donations do not distort local markets as most food aid recipients are net importers of wheat, particularly in Africa.
+USW works to ensure that wheat is used appropriately in these programs.

 For more information:

-USW provides assistance to PVOs and NGOs looking to monetize wheat with the market characteristics and, most importantly, correct specifications such as protein and moisture content to ensure that each donation is the best fit for that market.
+USW assists PVOs and NGOs looking to monetize wheat with the market characteristics and, most importantly, correct specifications such as protein and moisture content to ensure that each donation is the best fit for that market.

-NGOs and PVOs submitting proposals for food aid that include wheat in their development projects may request a letter of support from USW and obtain free input on the appropriate wheat class and quality specifications to use for the targeted country by contacting USW Assistant Director of Policy Elizabeth Westendorf.
+NGOs and PVOs submitting proposals for food aid that include wheat in their development projects may request a letter of support from USW and obtain free input on the appropriate wheat class and quality specifications to use for the targeted country by contacting USW Director of Policy Shelbi Knisley.

-USW strongly encourages efforts to promote food security around the world, including through the funding in the Global Food Security Act, USAID’s Farmer to Farmer program, and CGIAR partnerships.
-Read more about those efforts here:
+U.S. Wheat Associates (USW) strongly encourages efforts to promote food security worldwide, including through the funding in the Global Food Security Act, USAID’s Farmer to Farmer program, and CGIAR partnerships.
+Read more about those efforts: